Huntington's disease is a rare condition that causes

 genetic counseling if you are thinking of having the

 test.
-Genetic counselors are experts who can explain what the test means, tell
+Medical geneticists and genetic counselors are experts who can explain what the test means, tell

 you the benefits and risks of the test, and answer your questions.
 But you make